FreddyBicandy50/University-Projects/README.md

 <b>Learning Outcomes:</b> Learn how to use&setup JavaFx , create the nessasry logic Design for the System Using OOP Techniques

-<b>Extend:</b> we can enhance this software by store data in actual database rather than using arrays only using JDBC or an API for extra challenge
+<b>Possible Ehancements:</b> we can enhance this software by store data in actual database rather than using arrays only using JDBC or an API for extra challenge

 ---